BIM construction services: Inconveniences and resolution

 Now CAD experts add windows, doors, beams, staircases, balustrade and handrail systems, and other architectural elements.
 For instance, Autodesk Revit has all the popular types of window framing but, surely, CAD modelers can easily create a custom design if needed.
 All architectural objects are grouped in Revit Families and stored in various libraries.
 Therefore, CAD experts can pick ready-to-use Families for Windows, Doors, Roofs, Fences, Furniture, Electronics, and so on, to accelerate and simplify the working process.

-Using BIM software, CAD specialists can easily duplicate every element, as well as automatically change parameters of related objects in just one click.
+Using BIM software, CAD specialists can easily duplicate every element, as well as automatically change the parameters of related objects in just one click.
 This feature is very convenient and works for all BIM items — from doors, windows, columns, and up to each bolt.
 Using this option, CAD experts can significantly minimize errors and improve the quality of the BIM project.

 #5.
 Choose Materials and Textures